 As part of the “create holes, prevent holes, plug holes” framework of emergency combat, body armor is a core component of protecting yourself and preventing holes.

 To narrow down our recommended choices of the best bulletproof body armor for preppers, we spent over 100 hours doing the work so you don’t have to — or worse, so you don’t buy the wrong thing and die.
-We considered >240 different armor products and collected deep data on ~90.
+We considered over 240 different armor products and collected deep data on about 90.

 Picking the right body armor is a frustrating battle of tricky tradeoffs.
-Steel plates usually stop one type of common AR-15 round but not the other, while ceramic plates do the vice versa.
+Steel plates usually stop one type of common AR-15 round but not the other, while ceramic plates do the inverse.
 Steel plates are thin but heavy.
 Ceramic and plastic plates are light but thick.
 The list of tradeoffs to consider is long.

 To make matter worse, finding body armor for sale and picking the right product is more frustrating than it needs to be.
 There is a ton of bad info out there, with people giving dangerously wrong advice and companies making it too complicated to understand their products.
-Plus, the industry is a mess: companies spreading lies about each other under false names, defamation lawsuits, and so on.
+Plus, the industry is a mess, with companies spreading lies about each other under false names, defamation lawsuits, and other ugly tactics.

 But the market is improving, especially for civilians on a budget.
 Even if it sits on a shelf for 10 years until you need it, we think the $200 is worth it and that more people should consider body armor after covering their emergency preparedness basics.